gbgabiola/notes/quotes.md

-> "By seeking and blundering we learn." - Johann Wolfgang von Goethe

-> "One of my most productive days was throwing away 1000 lines of code." - Ken Thompson

-> "You don't have to see the whole staircase.
-Just take the first step." - Martin Luther King

-> "It had long since come to my attention that people of accomplishment rarely sat back and let things happen to them.
-They went out and happened to things." - Leonardo da Vinci

-> "Be a yardstick of quality.
-Some people aren't used to an environment where excellence is expected." - Steve Jobs

-> "the highest form of intelligence is the ability to observe without evaluating." - Jiddu Krishnamurti

-> "Once in your life, try something.
-Work hard at something.
-Try to change.
-Nothing bad can happen" - Jack Ma

-> "The secret of change is to focus all of your energy, not on fighting the old but on building the new." - Dan Millman

-> "A leader is one who knows the way, goes the way, and shows the way." - John C. Maxwell

-> "The best way out is always through." - Robert Frost

-> "Even if you're on the right track, you'll get run over if you just sit there." - Will Rogers

-> "Those who do not archive the past are condemned to retype it!" - Garfinkel and Spafford

-> "Never confuse a single defeat with a final defeat." - F. Scott Fitzgerald

-> "That is the essence of science: ask an impertinent question, and you are on the way to a pertinent answer." - Jacob Bronowski

-> "Watch carefully the magic that occurs when you give a person just enough comfort to be themselves." - Atticus

-> "You miss 100 percent of the shots you don't take." - Wayne Gretzky

-> "Light tomorrow with today." - Elizabeth Barrett Browning

-> "Don't waste your time chasing butterflies.
-Mend your garden, and the butterflies will come." - Mario Quintana

 > "Have no fear of perfection - you'll never reach it." - Salvador Dalí

-> "The best revenge is massive success." - Frank Sinatra

-> "We are what we believe we are." - C. S. Lewis

-> Atwood's Law: "Any application that can be written in javaScript will eventually be written in javaScript." - Jeff Atwood

-> "Our greatest weaknes liest in giving up.
-The most certain way to succeed is always to try just one more time." - Thomas A. Edison

-> "Arise, Awake and Stop not until the goal is reached." - Swami Vivekananda

-> "Opportunity is missed by people because it is dressed in overalls and looks like work." - Thomas Alva Edison

-> "It does not matter how slowly you go as long as you do not stop." - Confucius

-> "By failing to prepare, you are preparing to fail." - Benjamin Franklin

-> "Those who say it cannot be done should not interrupt the person doing it." - Unknown

 > "Someday is not a day of the week." - Denise Brennan-Nelson

-> "Optimism is an occupational hazard of programming.
-Testing is the treatment." - Kent Beck

-> "Independence is happiness" - Susan B. Anthony

 > "Truth isn't all about what actually happens but more about how what has happened is interpreted." - Byron Pulsifer

 > "Can you imagine what I would do if I could do all I can?" - Sun Tzu

-> "Be kind whenever possible.
-It is always possible." - Dalai Lama

-> "Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree." - Martin Luther

-> "If things start happening, don't worry, don't stew, just go right along and you'll start happening too." - Dr. Seuss

-> "Perseverance is failing 19 times and succeeding the 20th." - Julie Andrews

-> "Do your little bit of good where you are; it's those little bits of good put together that overwhelm the world." - Desmond Tutu

 > "The cure for pain is in the pain" - Rumi

-> "What are the most powerful words in the universe?
-The ones you use to talk to yourself." - Karen Salmansohn

-> "The man who asks a question is a fool for a minute, the man who does not ask is a fool for life." - Confucius

-> "Play is the highest form of research." - Albert Einstein

-> "All things are difficult before they are easy." - Chinese Proverb

-> "You cannot swim for new horizons until you have courage to lose sight of the shore." - William Faulkner

-> "Stay away from negative people.
-They have a problem for every solution." - Albert Einstein

-> "Only put off until tomorrow what you are willing to die having left undone." - Pablo Picasso

-> "You are never too old to set another goal, or to dream a new dream." - C.S.
-Lewis

-> "With the new day comes new strength and new thoughts." - Eleanor Roosevelt